Seb-Allen/de-gdpr-obfuscator/README.md

 ## App Overview
 This app maintains a clear distinction between Extraction, Transformation, and Loading, with separate scripts in the `src` directory for each. `main.py` coordinates the ETL pipeline.

-When deployed in Lambda, `lamda_function.py` handles the execution of the GDPR Obfuscator by invoking `main.py`. `lamda_function.py` also stores the returned obfuscated file to an S3 bucket and key of your choosing.
+When deployed in Lambda, `lamda_function.py` handles the execution of the GDPR Obfuscator by invoking `main.py`. `lamda_function.py` will also upload the obfuscated file to S3.

 `main.py` returns a BytesIO stream.
 When used with Lambda, the stream must first be read and decoded before it's uploaded to S3: